iliapopov17/BI-Workshop-Projects/Project_07/README.md

 In this repository you can find:

 - `BI_Project_7_Popov.pdf`  - report on the project in thesis format
-- `Lab journal.ipynb` - laboratory journal with commands to reproduce pipeline
+- `07_Lab_journal.ipynb` - laboratory journal with commands to reproduce pipeline